SumaiyaTarannumNoor/Modeling-and-Simulation/PDF.md

 PDF:
 f(x) = 1 / (σ √(2π)) × exp( - (x - μ)² / (2σ²) ) for all x

 - f(x) is always non-negative
-- The total area under f(x) for all x is known to be 1 (property of normal curve)
+- The total area under f(x) for all x is known to be 1 (property of the normal distribution)

 ---